FSSI Wireless Economic Model (EM)

 Download: FSSI Wireless Economic Model v1.2 (Excel, 1,191 KB)

 The EM uses current-year prices listed in the BPAs.
 The list prices may change as the result of a contract modification.
-Always use the one on this page, rather than saving it to your desktop and using that one; it may not be the latest version.
+Always use the one on this page, rather than saving it to your desktop and using that one because it may not be the latest version.

 - Provide the information in the “Service Plans Under Consideration” section of the EM’s “Estimate” worksheet as part of a Request For Quote (RFQ).